 The effects of this project largely contributed to the development of the framework.
 Although it took some time, in March 2021, Google announced that Flutter for the web was fully stable and ready to use in commercial projects.
 One code, one technology, multiple birds with one stone.

 How does Flutter for the web, one of Google’s newest projects, work?
-In short, since the 2021 release, developers can compile existing Dart code into a web product – using the same Flutter framework they use to develop cross-platform mobile apps.
+In short, since the 2021 release, developers can compile existing Dart code into a web product – using the same Flutter framework they use in developing cross-platform mobile apps.
 In this context, the web is just another device target for the mobile application – and there is no need to involve any other web developer.

 Benefits of Flutter for web

-What are the key benefits of Flutter for the web?
+What are the key benefits of Flutter web app?
 Most importantly, Google is increasing its involvement in the SDK project, as evidenced by systematic improvements and releases (almost 20 releases in 2022!).
 Despite its relatively short history, Flutter has already overcome many early maturity problems.
 What are the other most significant advantages of Flutter Web?